damienbod/AspNetCoreNlog/README.md

 The table in the database must match the configuration defined in the nlog.config file.
 The database target defines the connection string, the command used to add a log and also the parameters required.

 You can change this as required.
-As yet, must of the NLog parameters, do not work with ASP.NET Core, but this will certainly change as it is in early development.
+As yet, most of the NLog parameters, do not work with ASP.NET Core, but this will certainly change as it is in early development.
 The NLog.Web Nuget package, when completed will contain the ASP.NET Core parameters.

 Now NLog can be added to the application in the Startup class in the configure method.
 The AddNLog extension method is used and the logging directory can be defined.